-The way forward will have to be tackled strategically, with a strong national groundwater champion role coming from the Department of Water and Sanitation and the science leadership role from the Water Research Commission.
-Jointly these two should harness stakeholder capacity in both government and private sector in order to facilitate local action and build capacity in new local level groundwater management institutions through sector implementation.
+The way forward will have to be tackled strategically together with stakeholders, with a strong national groundwater champion role coming from the Department of Water and Sanitation and the science leadership role from the Water Research Commission.
+Jointly these two should harness stakeholder capacity in the both government and private sectors in order to facilitate local action and build capacity in new local level groundwater management institutions through sector implementation.

-Introduction
+1.Introduction